gnachman/iterm2-website/source/_includes/documentation-preferences-advanced.md

 ## Advanced

-Advanced preferences are self-documenting.
+Advanced Settings are self-documenting.
 Use the search field to find what you're looking for, as there are quite a few of them.
 Some work better than others.
 Proceed with caution.